UmaJenn/Hana/README.md

 ・Self host it yourself by cloning it locally or anywhere else that works, really

 ## Instructions
-For installation other information, please visit the [SelfHost Guide](https://github.com/UmaJenn/Hana/wiki/Selfhost).
+For installation, configuration, hosting guide and other information, please visit the [SelfHost Guide](https://github.com/UmaJenn/Hana/wiki/Selfhost).
-For configuration, please visit the [Setting Up Guide](https://github.com/UmaJenn/Hana/wiki/Setting-up).
-Basic installation will be provided in the discord support server, so please do check it out if you have any enquiries.
+Help will be provided in the [discord support server](https://discord.gg/wgQqFs7MR9), so please do check it out if you have any enquiries.